-Whether it's finding accommodation, having trouble with your landlord, checking a contract, deposit issues, disrepair or council tax, we’re here to help or signpost you to the people who can.
+Whether it’s finding accommodation, problems with your landlord, checking a contract, deposit issues or council tax, we’re here to help or signpost you to the people who can.

-The Accommodation Office hosts an online database of student accommodation called Cornwall Studentpad (link is external).
+The Accommodation Office hosts an online database of student accommodation called Cornwall Studentpad.
 We work closely with local landlords and agents to offer listings for a wide range of accommodation from shared houses to lodgings.

 We have also produced a House Hunting Checklist which you may find useful when searching for and viewing properties.